What is an Agile Company?

 The above concepts are comprehensible.
 How do you know if you are moving in the right direction?
 A few concrete tests help you find out if you are an agile department or company.

-• Be agile instead of do agile.
+• Be agile instead of doing agile.
 Practice the above attitudes and do not just follow a checklist

 • Nobody micromanages in your company